Skip to Content

 Driving in Ireland for the First Time

-Coming from Canada, we knew the roads would be much narrower than what we were used to.
-Pair this with driving on the opposite side and this can be a little scary.
+Coming from Canada, we knew the roads in Ireland would be much narrower than what we were used to.
+Pair this with driving on the opposite side of the road and this can be a little scary.

 To help with driving on the left, we recommend packing light and trying to get the smallest car possible that will still fit all your stuff.

-We had already spent 3.5 weeks in Scotland, most of it with a car, so by the time we got to Ireland we weren’t as nervous about driving on the left.
+We had already spent 3.5 weeks in Scotland, most of it with a car, so by the time we got to Ireland we weren’t as nervous about driving on the left hand side of the road.

 At the start of our UK trip, to get more comfortable with the driving on the other side, we’d make sure we were out early in the morning when there would be less traffic.
 We also tried to avoid city driving as much as possible.

-What about car seats for Ireland travel with kids?
+What about car seats for Ireland road trips with kids?

-We didn’t want to lug our heavy convertible carseats from home.
-With a little bit of research we discovered we could buy high back booster seats, that would be appropriate for both our kids, from Argos while in Glasgow with kids (at the very start of our UK trip).
+Anyone going on a family road trip in Ireland with small kids will need to figure out a car seat solution.
+We didn’t want to lug our big & heavy convertible car seats from home.
+With a little bit of research we discovered we could buy inexpensive, suitable high back booster seats from Argos (kind of like a catalog shopping store) while in Glasgow with kids (at the very start of our UK trip).

 Where to Stay in Ireland with Kids

-While we typically try to stay in vacation rentals through Airbnb or VRBO as much as possible when we travel with kids (we enjoy the extra space and less eating out), we stayed in kid-friendly Ireland hotels much more on this leg of our trip.
+While we typically prefer to stay in vacation rentals through Airbnb or VRBO as much as possible when we travel with kids (for the extra space, kitchen and laundry facilities), we stayed in quite a few kid-friendly Ireland hotels on our family trip.

-Our Ireland cycle tour was mainly in bed and breakfasts or hotels with family rooms.
+Most of our kid-friendly Ireland hotels came on our Ireland cycle tour and were a combination of bed and breakfasts or hotels with family rooms.

-We happened to be in Galway during the Galway Races (an Irish horse-racing festival) without knowing, so the options were limited within our budget.
+We happened to be in Galway during the Galway Races (an Irish horse-racing festival) without knowing, so the cost of accommodation was sky high.
 To save money, we ended up staying in a Galway hostel with kids.
 The kids loved that we were all in the same room with matching bunk beds.

 We did manage to stay in rented apartments near the Cliffs of Moher, in Kenmare when we were visiting Killarney National Park, in Dublin, and for a couple of nights in Belfast.

-Visit each post in our Ireland itinerary with kids for the specifics on our choices of kid-friendly accommodation.
+We have blog posts for each destination in our Ireland with kids itinerary.
+Visit each post for specifics on our choices of kid-friendly accommodation.

 We had two full days in Belfast with our kids.
 We spent our first day getting the lay of the land with a walk around Belfast to see some of the sights.
 We were staying near the town centre so getting around Belfast was easy by walking along the river.